 The Best Way to Get Rid of Mosquitoes in Your Yard

 Applying a chemical insect repellent designed for the outdoors is a solid way to get rid of mosquitoes.
-Repellents like Off!
-Bug Control Backyard Pretreat can protect the perimeters of lawns, backyards, and gardens for up to eight weeks.
+Repellents can protect the perimeters of lawns, backyards, and gardens for up to eight weeks.
 You can also spray a traditional, safe repellent on your skin.

 Mosquito traps are a handy way to control your mosquito population.
-These traps trick mosquitoes into flying into them by emulating the visual and smell stimuli that attract mosquitoes to humans.
+These traps work by mimicking the visual and smell stimuli that attract mosquitoes to humans.

 There are many varieties of mosquito traps out there.
 Some work by trapping mosquitoes to a sticky surface, while others electrocute them with an electric grid.
 The Mosquito Magnet is one of the most popular traps—it works by vacuuming mosquitoes up.